microsoft/llm-steer-instruct/README.md

 The repository is organized around the three main experiments from the paper (format, length, and word-specific instructions), plus an additional “composition” folder for multi-instruction steering.
 For parameter configuration, we use [Hydra](https://hydra.cc), with config files for each experiment are stored in dedicated subdirectories under `config/`.
 We use the IFEval evaluation code from the [official repo](https://github.com/google-research/google-research/tree/master/instruction_following_eval).

-Below is a simplified overview of the folder structure.
+Below is an overview of the folder structure.

 ```
 .